LASIK & PRK

 The entire procedure takes only a few minutes to perform.
 Because of the potential for the blurred vision for a time after PRK, the surgery is often performed on only one eye at a time, with the surgeon waiting to schedule the second eye until the vision in the first has adequately cleared.

 After the procedure, the eyes are bandaged with a soft contact lens to protect the cornea.
 New cells will grow back over the next few days to replace the cells that were removed.
 The contact lens will be removed by the surgeon in a follow-up examination.

 Recovery After The PRK Procedure

 After the PRK procedure is completed, patients are instructed to rest before returning home.
-They may required to wear eyeglasses after the procedure until their vision has stabilized.
+They may require to wear eyeglasses after the procedure until their vision has stabilized.
 The surgeon prescribes eye drops to prevent infection and keep the eyes moistened.

 While vision may improve immediately after the PRK procedure, full results may take several days or weeks to become apparent.
 Strenuous exercise should be avoided for at least a week because this can interfere with the healing process.
 Patients will likely be able to see well enough to drive a car after 2 to 3 weeks.